 I even packed my lunch on pizza day every Wednesday.
 Hardly anyone packed on pizza day.
 As an adult (who loves pizza), analyzing this behavior makes me think I was not so much trying to avoid the pizza as much as I was trying to avoid the long lunch line.
 By bringing my lunch to school, I could scarf down a sandwich and hit the playground before half my classmates made it through the line.
 Hello, monkey bars…

 Years of bringing my lunch to school carried over into adulthood fairly well.
 I have a good habit bringing a lunch with me Monday through Wednesday.
 I typically run low on both energy and groceries by Thursday, but I can usually find something to throw together.
 By Friday, however, I’m sunk.
-I end up buying a lunch and usually wishing I had taken the time to bring something – like this quinoa salad – from home.
+I usually end up buying a lunch and wishing I had taken the time to bring something – like this quinoa salad – from home.

-The sweet peach and fresh tomato and cilantro add flavor, and all that protein from the quinoa is filling.
+The sweet peach and fresh tomato and add good flavor, and all that protein from the quinoa is filling.
 The leftovers held up well (three days) too.
 That said, I would avoid adding the avocado until it is ready to eat.
 I doused mine in lemon juice, and it still turned a bit brown.
-I had better luck with the cilantro, but I would try to add it at the last minute to keep it from wilting.
+I had better luck with the cilantro, but I would also try to add it at the last minute to keep it from wilting.

 - 1 cup quinoa